|

 understand it until I opened the kit.
 It works great.

+Finished Manx.
 Mine came out just a tad over 17oz, I did not have a 5.5X4.5 prop available so I used

 the trusty Gunther (Zagi Prop).
 On the other hand I still have some of the old